Diocese of the Mid-Atlantic: Misconduct allegations

 In September 2023, Warner ordered an investigation into allegations of sexual misconduct against a youth minister who had been employed by The Falls Church Episcopal in the 1990s and early 2000s.
 The independent inquiry concluded that the youth minister “engaged in sexual abuse of students who participated in the youth program while he was employed.”
 At the conclusion of the investigation, Warner took the unusual step of publicly announcing that he had issued "Godly Admonitions" against the former and current rectors of The Falls Church Anglican, criticizing them for failing to investigate the allegations when first informed.

-In May 2025, Warner became the subject of misconduct allegations at Incarnation Anglican Church in Williamsburg, Virginia involving purported abuse of ecclesiastical power and imposition of religious beliefs concerning the ordination of women.
-DOMA responded to the allegations in August by assuring that Warner was not the subject of any disciplinary actions or investigation by the Provincial Office of the ACNA.

 In October, Warner issued a statement responding to allegations reported on by The Washington Post that the archbishop of the ACNA, Steve Wood, had forcibly touched and attempted to kiss a female staff member in his office after paying her thousands of dollars in church funds.
 In the statement, Warner called it "disheartening" that the allegations had been shared with the Post and expressed confidence in the ACNA Provincial Office: "I’m confident that the ACNA is taking this seriously … and does not hesitate to take action when action is warranted."

 In November, the Washington Post revealed that Warner had been one of four bishops initially approached about the allegations.
 According to the Post, Warner had declined to endorse or read the presentment against Wood when first approached in May.
 At the time, Warner had also been informed that the allegations contained a charge of sexual harassment involving a "potential unwanted advance" by Wood.
 Warner responded to one of the complainants by advising them to submit the complaint to a reporting channel managed by Wood's staff, because "there are women in that process."
 Warner also urged the complainants to wait a year before submitting their complaint to the ACNA.

 On November 16, Warner sent an email to the clergy of DOMA, offering an apology to the women in his diocese and the women who had made allegations against Wood: "I recognize that women’s experiences are too often overlooked or minimized, particularly in systems led by men."
 He concluded the email by sharing that he had recently called for an inhibition of Wood.